katydecorah/katydecorah.github.io/code/_posts/2018-11-04-photos-in-a-bucket.md

 To keep my assets secure, I followed the steps on [How to Prevent Hotlinking by Using AWS WAF, Amazon CloudFront, and Referer Checking](https://aws.amazon.com/blogs/security/how-to-prevent-hotlinking-by-using-aws-waf-amazon-cloudfront-and-referer-checking/).
 I used **Approach 1: A separate subdomain** and it appears to be working as expected.
 Earlier I tried adding policies to my bucket to restrict my assets to the domain, but had difficulty getting it just right.
 I'll circle back to this section if I discover improvements or missteps.

+## Create a custom error page

+Now that CloudFront is blocking traffic to my bucket outside of my domain, I created an error page.
+I did this in CloudFount by clicking **Error Pages** and then **Create Custom Error Response**.
+From the dropdown I selected `403: Forbidden` and hit `Yes` on **Customize Error Response**.
+I entered a response path of `/oops.html` which is [a file](https://yo.katydecorah.com/oops.html) I uploaded to my bucket.

 ## Generate photo versions

 For each photo, I created these versions based on the max-width of my site: